of us wake up in the morning with only one thought

 One Hershey Bar - 10 mgs.*

-availability of the products in our schools.
-At some point during
+products in our schools.
+At some point during the

-the last 10 years many of our public schools began to actually depend
+last 10 years many of our public schools began to

 actually depend upon soft drink sales as a major source

-of calcium - of particular concern to young females.
+our bones of calcium - of particular concern to young

 Experimental, Vol 15(8) 573-581.

-one of a handful of countries in the world
+The USA is one of a handful of countries in the world

 soft drink manufacturers to add caffeine to soft drinks.